 alias ls.="ls -d -l .*"

 Another clutch shortcut for making the console more useful is running your scripts in different virtual screens.
 This doesn't mean different terminals, but rather multiplexing one console between several processes.
-A practical use is having the output of one script running in one screen and then switching to another screen for additional debugging.
+One practical use for this technique is having the output of one script running in one screen and then switching to another screen for additional debugging.
 Screen is available as a package in your favorite Linux distribution, and you can start it with the — you guessed it — screen command.

 When that screen has started, you just have to launch your script.
 Once launched, you can keep the script running and detach from its visual output with CTRL-A d.
 Having an overview of the running scripts is done via: